 I feel like I had a relationship with this bilingually written graphic novel long before I ever opened it–I’ve been a fan of the simple line comics posted at @yerongss since the beginning.
 Back in January I was even part of a news panel discussion on racism that included the author.
 (The original comics have been revamped and expanded for print.)
 If I have one quibble with this book it’s that as a Black American woman, some of the topics in this book are approached from angles that I wouldn’t necessarily come from, and reach conclusions that I might not.
 However, this is where I have take a step back and realize that I am not the target audience or culture for every part of this book.
 As I said, it’s primarily written from and to a Korean point of view, and succeeds at that, IMO.

 In case you were wondering, this book is fully bilingual–English translations of Korean text are present in every panel.

-5 stars and rush hour subway seat to Yerong’s A Black Guy Was Sitting Next To Me On The Subway.
+5 stars and a rush hour subway seat to Yerong’s A Black Guy Was Sitting Next To Me On The Subway.

 (Thanks for reading!
 There are no affiliate links in this review, but as always, please visit my Bookshop to browse other titles like this–for example, check out this booklist of graphic novels for adults.)